 - The Frequency of Dispensing and Payment Policy applies.
 The exceptions to this policy (e.g. daily and weekly dispensing) are not permitted for smoking cessation therapies.

-- Information to be included in claims is outlined here NB Drug Plans Claim Submissions
+- Information to be included in claims is outlined here New Brunswick Drug Plans Claim Submissions

-- Claims that do not comply with the policies of the NB Drug Plans are subject to audit and recovery.
+- Claims that do not comply with the policies of the New Brunswick Drug Plans are subject to audit and recovery.